royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ## Step-By-Step

-* In the AWS Console, open the "AWS IoT Core" service.
+* In the AWS Console, open the "AWS IoT Core" service
-* Open "Onboard", "Getting started", and under "Onboard a device" click "Get started".
+* Open "Onboard", "Getting started", and under "Onboard a device" click "Get started"
-* Select your OS for the SDK that you will be using, we are going to go with Linux/OSX.
+* Select your OS for the SDK that you will be using, we are going to go with Linux/OSX
-* Pick your programming language, we will use Python.
+* Pick your programming language, we will use Python, click next

-**NOTE:** The device should have Python and Git (Optional) installed and a TCP connection to the public internet on port 8883.
+**NOTE:** The device should have Python and Git (Optional) installed and a TCP connection to the public internet on port 8883

-*
+* Name your device in the IoT Service as `iot-webinar-device`
+* Click on "Show optional configuration"
+* Optional: Click on "Create Type" and name it `iot-webinar-type` - this will create a device type which we can use later to group devices by type and act upon this type. //TODO add here - what are we doing with it
+* Under 'Set searchable thing attributes' add a 'tenant_id' attribute //TODO - say something, where's the value?